-Official: Gas leaks around 1/3 of Denmark’s CO2 emissions
+Record methane leak flows from damaged Baltic Sea pipelines

 The leaks all were in international waters.
 Two were within the Danish exclusive economic zone while the third is in the Swedish equivalent.

 Whittle reported from Portland, Maine.
+Seth Borenstein contributed from Washington, DC.